 How can I tell if someone is using drugs?

-There are some signs and behaviours that may raise concern to whether your child is using drugs, however many of these behavioural changes are also common among developing adolescents so it is important not to jump to conclusions.
-Some signs of drug use may include:
+There are some signs and behaviours that may raise concern that your child is using drugs, however many of these signs are also common among teenagers so it's important not to jump to conclusions.

-- Withdrawal from friends and family;
+- Withdrawal from friends and family

-- Change in friendships or problems with friends;
+- Change in friendships or problems with friends

-- A drop in grades at school;
+- A drop in grades or attendance at school

-- Signs of depression, agitation or hostility;
+- Signs of sadness, depression, agitation or hostility

-- An increase in borrowing money;
+- An increase in borrowing money

 - Evidence of drug paraphernalia or missing prescription drugs.